Sewing Machine Loose Stitches On Bottom – Reasons & Solutions

 10. Thread Take-up Spring Is Not Adjusted

-The spring should be positioned approximately 1/4 inch above the slack thread regulator.
-When the needle reaches the fabric on its downward stroke, the thread take-up spring should have finished moving downward and be resting on the stop.
+For optimal performance, position the spring about 1/4 inch above the slack thread regulator.
+By the time the needle starts its downward movement to the fabric, the spring should have completed its downward motion and be resting in place.

 How to Fix a Sewing Machine Loose Stitches At The Bottom?